Search

 • Availability: It ensures and involves security-related criteria and secures it must to available for use and operation.

-• Processing integrity: It works on the principle of delivering accurate data at the right place at the right time, which suggests processing should be accurate, authorised and timely.
+• Processing integrity: It works on the principle of delivering accurate data at the right place at the right time, which suggests processing should be accurate, authorized, and timely.

-• Confidentiality: The data held by the organization is confidential, and it is the organisation’s responsibility to keep the customers’ information unharmed and protected.
+• Confidentiality: The data held by the organization is confidential, and it is the organization’s responsibility to keep the customers’ information unharmed and protected.

-• Privacy: The service provider companies held covert information about the customers.
-The principle ensures that the statistics collected must be used, retained, disclosed and disposed of adequately.
+• Privacy: The service provider companies hold covert information about the customers.
+The principle ensures that the statistics collected must be used, retained, disclosed, and disposed of adequately.

-The reports prepared after conducting SOC 2 audit are known as SOC 2 reports.
+The reports prepared after conducting the SOC 2 audit are known as SOC 2 reports.

 Does the SOC have the opinion of the auditor?

-• If the service organisation controls are fairly described.
+• If the service organization controls are fairly described.

 • If the controls of the service unit are designed in an effective manner.

-• If the service organisation controls are operating effectively over a set period of time (only Type 2)
+• If the service organization controls are operating effectively over a set period of time (only Type 2)

 There are two types of SOC 2 reports:

-If an organisation holds a SOC 2 certification, it gives the customer security that the data will remain secure, hence they can provide you with their sensitive information.
+If an organization holds a SOC 2 certification, it gives the customer security that the data will remain secure, hence they can provide you with their sensitive information.

-It is not a legal requirement, but it gives leverage to an organisation in the industry.
+It is not a legal requirement, but it gives leverage to an organization in the industry.
 It protects you against data breaches and cyber-attacks and ensures privacy.

 • Security